What is a Cash Flow Statement?

 Cash Flow from Financing

 Cash Flow from Financing captures the cash movements between the company and its investors.
-Inflows are cash received from investors whereas outflows are cash returned to investors.
+Inflows are cash the company receive from investors whereas outflows are cash the company returns to investors.
 Credit and equity investors are the two main types of investors in a company.
 Therefore, the financing line items mainly relate to cash movements between the company and its debt and equity investors.

 Proceeds from Debt Issuance